Milwaukee Bucks Become First Team To Boycott NBA Playoff Game After Police Shooting Of Jacob Blake

 Kyrie Irving, one of the most vocal players in the NBA, caught flack for not wanting to participate in the league’s restart citing social justice.
 He even led a call in June with 80+ NBA players about the deciding to go the NBA Bubble.

 “I’m willing to give up everything I have (for social reform).
 I don’t support going into Orlando,” he reportedly said via Sham Charania.
-I’m not with the systematic racism and the bullshit.
+I’m not with the systematic racism and the bullsh*t.
 Something smells a little fishy.”

+CASSIUS and our iOne Digital family also stand in solidarity with Black Lives Matter and support the NBA players using their voices to speak out against injustice.

-The Senio Vice President of the Bucks as weighed in, and he’s on board with the team’s players.
+The Senior Vice President of the Bucks also weighed in, and he’s in line with the players.

+In light of the protest, the NBA has announced that the rest of the day’s games have been postponed.

+See how social media is reacting the monumental boycott in the gallery below